MIDWAY through Tom Baker’s tenure as Doctor Who, the producers decided on an innovative idea.

 With David Tennant about to regenerate into Matt Smith, Mary has already been asked about what she thinks of ‘the new guy’.
 “I think he’ll add a new flavour to The Doctor.”

-Hopefully, the twelfth Doctor will be as quirky as the best ones, as it seemed that the more popular Doctors (Tom Baker and David Tennant) are so revered as they are the more child-like and see everything as wonderful.
+Hopefully, the twelfth Doctor will be as quirky as the best ones, as it seemed that the more popular Doctors (Tom Baker and David Tennant) are so revered as they are the more child-like and see

 “I think you’ve hit the nail on the head,” said Mary.
 “They are definitely the more eccentric.”